-Without lowering his bow, Trystan procued a rectangular, slender plate of gold with a tip carved to resemble ram horns from his pocket and presented it to them.
+Without lowering his bow, Trystan procued a hexagonal, slender plate of gold from his pocket and presented it to them.
 The royal guard insignia.

 “I serve directly under the royal family of Aries.
 It’s my duty to protect the prince and to attend to matters that may adversely—”

 “Oh… fucking saints.”
 Gilbert sucked in a breath as he squeezed Olive’s shoulder hard.
 “You’re telling me you’re—you’ve gotta be fucking me.
 Kid, please tell me this isn’t what I think it is.”

 Nico inched towards Emilia.